 Burano

-Another great island that should not be missed is Burano in the Venetian Lagoon, near Torcello.
-This island is known for its lace work and brightly colored homes.
-It is just a 40-minute Vaporetto ride away from Venice’s mainland and you can easily walk around it in one day to enjoy the sites and the cozy shops.
+Burano in the Venetian Lagoon near Torcello is another grand island that should not be missed.
+This island is known for its lace work and brightly coloured homes.
+It is just a 40-minute Vaporetto ride from Venice’s mainland, and you can easily walk around it in one day to enjoy the sites and the cosy shops.

-Interestingly the colors of the houses on Burano island are not just decided haphazardly.
-If someone wants to paint their home, they have to send a request to the government, who will respond by making notice of the certain colors permitted for that lot.
+Interestingly, the colours of the houses on Burano Island are not just decided haphazardly.
+If someone wants to paint their home, they have to send a request to the government, which will notify them of the specific colours permitted for that lot.

-Although lacemaking is the main craftsmanship in Burano, they also specialize in “lume glass working”.
-So, you can also find some Murano glasswork around here as well.
+Although lacemaking is the central craftsmanship in Burano, they also specialize in “lume glass working”.
+You can also find some Murano glasswork here.

-If you search for a place to eat, Burano is very famous for its fish dishes, but if your time is short, there are anyway several pizzerias or you can opt for a delicious ice-cream or a famous Burano cookie from a pastry shop at th Piazza Galuppi.
+If you are looking for a place to eat, Burano is famous for its fish dishes.
+However, if your time is short, there are several pizzerias, or you can opt for a delicious ice cream or a famous Burano cookie from a pastry shop at Piazza Galuppi.

 Hotel Locanda Canal

 One of the oldest parts of Venice, Burano is the island where renowned author Ernest Hemingway lived in 1948 to write Across the River and Into the Trees.
-The book was written at the Hotel Locanda Canal, which is still owned by the same Cipriani family.
-If you find this five-star hotel a bit much, then you can at least stay long enough to order one of the famous Bellini cocktails, which was invented in the 1930s by Giuseppe Cipriani, and Hemingway was even known to love them.
+The book was written at the Hotel Locanda Canal, still owned by the same Cipriani family.
+If you find this five-star hotel a bit much, you can at least stay long enough to order one of the famous Bellini cocktails.
+Giuseppe Cipriani invented them in the 1930s, and Hemingway was known to love them.

 Torcello Island

-Venice actually began on the island of Torcello, founded in the 7th century.
+Venice began on the island of Torcello, founded in the 7th century.
 By the 12th century, it was a flourishing commercial town.
 It was home to many historical landmarks, including palaces, churches, shipyards, and docks, but only two churches and a few houses remain today.
-The Cathedral of Santa Maria Assunta is considered the best remaining example of Venetian-Byzantine architecture.
-It was built in the 7th century, but reconstructed in 9th and 11th centuries .
+The Cathedral of Santa Maria Assunta is the best example of Venetian-Byzantine architecture.
+It was built in the 7th century but reconstructed in the 9th and 11th centuries.

-Another noteworthy sight for tourists is an ancient stone chair, known as Attila’s Throne.
-It has, however, nothing to do with the king of the Huns, but may have been the podestà’s or the bishop’s chair, or the seat where chief magistrates were inaugurated.
-Torcello is also home to a Devil’s Bridge, known as the Ponte del Diavolo or alternatively the Ponticello del Diavolo (devil’s little bridge).
+Another noteworthy sight for tourists is an ancient stone chair known as Attila’s Throne.
+It has, however, nothing to do with the king of the Huns but may have been the podestà’s or the bishop’s chair or the seat where chief magistrates were inaugurated.
+Torcello is also home to a Devil’s Bridge, the Ponte del Diavolo or the Ponticello del Diavolo (devil’s little bridge).

 Café Florian

 Caffé Florian is one of the most well-known cafes in San Mark’s Square in Venice.
 It has been there since 1720.
-Although quite pricey, it still affords you a great view of the square as you sip on your hot drink and enjoy your rest after a long day of sightseeing.
+Although quite pricey, it still offers a great view of the square as you sip on your hot drink and enjoy rest after a long day of sightseeing.

 They also have a live orchestra, but you’ll be charged an additional €6 per person to sit out front.
 You can sit at the bar inside to avoid the surcharge.